-The marginal benefit from a good is the benefit received from consuming one more unit of the good.
-The marginal benefit from a good or service is measured by the most people are willing to pay for one more unit of it.
+The marginal benefit of a good is the benefit received from consuming one more unit of the good.
+The marginal benefit of a good or service is measured by the most people are willing to pay for one more unit of it.
 The data in the table do not provide information on how much people are willing to pay for an additional unit of food.
-The table has no information on the marginal benefit from food.
+The table has no information on the marginal benefit of food.

-6. Distinguish between production efficiency and allocative efficiency.
-Explain why many production possibilities achieve production efficiency but only one achieves allocative efficiency.

-Production efficiency occurs when goods and services are produced at the lowest possible cost.
+- 6. Distinguish between production efficiency and allocative efficiency.
+Explain why many production possibilities achieve production efficiency but only one achieves allocative efficiency. - Production efficiency occurs when goods and services are produced at the lowest cost.
 This definition means that production efficiency occurs at any point on the PPF.
 Therefore all of the production points on the PPF are production efficient.
 Allocative efficiency occurs when goods and services are produced at the lowest cost and in the quantities that provide the greatest possible benefit.
-The allocatively efficient production point is the single point on the PPF that has the greatest possible benefit.

-- 7. A farm grows wheat and produces pork.
+The allocatively efficient production point is the single point on the PPF that has the greatest possible benefit. - 7.
+A farm grows wheat and produces pork.
 The marginal cost of producing each of these products increases as more of it is produced. - a.
 Make a graph that illustrates the farm's PPF.

-Measure the quantity of pork produced on the x-axis and measure the quantity of wheat produced on the y-axis.
-Because the marginal cost of both wheat and pork increase as more of the good is produced, the PPF has a bowed-out shape.
+The PPF is illustrated in Figure 2.2 as PPF0.
+Because the marginal cost of both wheat and pork increase as more of the good is produced, the PPF displays increasing opportunity cost so it has the "conventional" bowed-outward shape. - b.

-b.
 The farm adopts a new technology that allows it to use fewer resources to fatten pigs.
-Use your graph to illustrate the impact of the new technology on the farm's PPF.

-The new technology rotates the PPF outward.
-If the farm puts all of its resources into pork production, it can produce more pork.
-But if the farm puts all of its resources into wheat production, it still produces the same quantity of wheat.

-c.
-With the farm using the new technology described in part (b), has the opportunity cost of producing a tonne of wheat increased, decreased, or remained the same?
-Explain and illustrate your answer.

-With the new technology, the opportunity cost of producing pork decreases.
-To increase pork production, the production of wheat decreases by less than prior to the implementation of the new technology.
-The opportunity cost of producing wheat is the inverse of the opportunity cost of producing pork.
-So the opportunity cost of producing wheat increases.
+On your graph sketch the impact of the new technology on the farm's PPF.
+The new technology rotates the PPF outward from PPF0 to PPF1 - c.
+With the farm using the new technology described in part (b), has the opportunity cost of producing a ton of wheat increased, decreased, or remained the same?
+Explain and illustrate your answer. - The opportunity cost of producing wheat has increased.
+The opportunity cost of a bushel of wheat is equal to the magnitude of I/(slope of the PPF).
+As illustrated in Figure 2.2, for each quantity of wheat the slope of PPF_1 has a smaller magnitude than the slope of PPF_0 so the opportunity cost of a bushel of wheat is higher along PPF_1 .
+For a specific example, the opportunity cost of increasing wheat product from 600 bushels per week to 800 bushels per week along PPF_1 is 6,000 pounds of pork but is only 3,000 pounds of pork along PPF_0 . - d.

-d.
 Is the farm more efficient with the new technology than it was with the old one?
 Why?